What is regressive tax?

 What are the types of regressive taxes?

-The following are some of the different types of regressive taxes in the UK:
+The following are some of the different types of regressive taxation in the UK:

 The impact of regressive tax differs from person to person, as it largely depends on your monthly income and the type of goods you buy